-Cartesian coordinates are normally used to describe vehicle geometry.
+Traditionally, Cartesian coordinates were used to describe vehicle geometry.
 In this chapter we will work entirely in the Cartesian coordinate system.
 It is frequently desirable to make calculations in non-Cartesian coordinate systems that are distorted to fit a particular shape.
-General non-orthogonal curvilinear coordinates are discussed in Chapter 9.
-Even when using Cartesian coordinates, the x, y, and z coordinates are oriented differently depending on whether the flow is two-or three-dimensional.
+In general, these are non-orthogonal curvilinear coordinates.
+Even when using Cartesian coordinates, the x, y, and z coordinates are oriented differently depending on whether the flow is two- or three-dimensional.
 Figure 2-1 shows the usual two-dimensional coordinate system.
 The standard aerodynamics coordinate system in three dimensions is illustrated in Fig. 2-2.

-Figure 2-1 Coordinate system for two-dimensional flow.
+Figure 2-1.
+Coordinate system for two-dimensional flow.

-In general Cartesian coordinates, the independent variables are x, y, z, and t.
+In Cartesian coordinates, the independent variables are x, y, z, and t.
 We want to know the velocities, u, v, w, and the fluid properties; p, ρ , T. These six unknowns require six equations.
 The six equations used are provided by the following: